lewdry/ldblog/_posts/2026-12-29-just-checking.md

 ### The Problem With Saying 'I Don't Know'

 One design solution you might think would help is having AI systems signal uncertainty.
-If the model isn't confident, it should say so.
+If the model's not confident, it should say so.

 Li and Aral (2025) found that signalling uncertainty reduces trust and may discourage users from relying on correct information.
 The effect appears context-dependent, but honesty ("I'm not sure about this") conflicts with user expectations for responsive, confident assistance.